bp74/StageXL/README.md

 ## Roadmap

 dartflash is not finished and new features are added on a regular basis.
-Here are some topics we think about, but let us know if you have other ideas or feature requests.
+Here are some topics we think about.
+Let us know of your ideas and feature requests.

 * Support for WebGL.
 * Additional BitmapFilters like DropShadowFilter